 This research also led to a new, surprising finding: neurons and synapses continue to grow throughout and individual’s life, meaning that:

 “The human brain never stops being able to grow and change, which means it is possible for older people to learn new skills.”

 Now we know for sure that it is never too late to learn something new and take some inspiration from younger generations.
 But what wisdom can the elders share with young people in return?

 Let’s look at the following case study, where elders of the world had the chance to share their best pearls of wisdom!

 Elders of the World sharing their best wisdom

-A Norwegian young man, best known as Harald Fairhair, has taken the quest to travel around the world and interview old people by asking them a simple question:
+A Norwegian young man, Harald Fairhair, embarked on a quest – to travel around the world and ask old people one simple question:

 “If you could say one thing to young people out there, what would that be?”

-These individuals share their best wisdom to younger generations.
+These individuals share their best words of wisdom with the younger generations.
 It is a truly beautiful example of messages coming from the heart.
 Listen to these words of wisdom: